homan-uppu/writing/2-Essays/Fear equality.md

 [[I'd appreciate your feedback]] on this essay.

+When we don't have the right intuition for how to act optimally, heuristics are useful.
+Heuristics are like shortcuts or rules of thumb that help us shift our behaviors towards the optimal.

+In subsequent essays I'll share the heuristics that I'm developing for myself to act optimally in an extremely asymmetric world.
+These heuristics have already impacted every aspect of my life (because asymmetry impacts every aspect of our lives): how I work, what ideas I think about, how I invest in my relationships, etc.

+All I can say now is that I'm incredibly surprised every day by how suboptimal I'm acting for almost everything I do.
+I'm struggling to change my habits that have been ingrained for years, but are unfortunately outdated.
+I'm excited to share these heuristics with you in upcoming essays for your feedback.
+I suspect you too will be surprised.

 ---

 [^1] *Note: You may say that modeling our endeavors as games is reductive.
 I agree that it is, but I believe it's still directionally correct - that the lessons we extrapolate from smaller games apply to the more complex games each of us plays to get what we want.
 In future essays I plan to dive deeper into the nuances of the games we play, and specifically into the nature of our minds - which is what dictates why we want what we want and how we go about getting it.*